""

 Research Credits

-Finally, all students are expected to register for 990 research credits every semester.
+Students are expected to register for 990 research credits every semester.
 These are the courses in which students will be conducting their independent research.
-First semester students will register for 990 research credits in the department of the Biophysics Program Chair.
+First semester students will register for 990 research credits in the department of the Biophysics Program Director.
 Once a thesis lab is chosen, these credits will be conducted in the thesis advisor's home department.

 Total Credits51

-To meet the 6 credit minimum, all elective courses must be at least 2 credits.
+To meet the 6-credit minimum, all elective courses must be at least 2 credits.
 That means that students can, for example, take two 3-credit courses, three 2-credit courses, or one 2-credit and one 4-credit course to satisfy this requirement.
-The above list of courses have all been approved as elective courses by the Biophysics Steering Committee.
-If you are interested in a different course, in order for it to count as an elective course towards your Biophysics graduate degree, the course needs to be approved by the Steering Committee.
-Please email the coordinator at biophysics@bocklabs.wisc.edu a syllabus from the course and a short paragraph detailing why the class is relevant to your research.
+The above list of courses were approved as elective course options by the Biophysics Steering Committee.
+If you are interested in a different course to count as an elective course towards your Biophysics graduate degree, the course needs to be approved by the Curriculum Committee.
+To request a course approval, please use this form (you will need a syllabus from the course and a short paragraph detailing why the class is relevant to your research).

-Students are also required to take an ethics course that covers all of the items considered necessary by the NIH for ethical and professional scientific training.
+Students are required to take an ethics course that covers all of the items considered necessary by the NIH for ethical and professional scientific training.
 It is strongly recommended that students take the ethics course during their first year.
-The recommended ethics course is: BIOCHEM 729 Advanced Topics.
+The recommended ethics course is: BIOCHEM 729 Advanced Topics (Responsible Conduct of Research).
 The Biophysics Program also conducts a mandatory ethics refresher seminar for all students that is held at the end of every spring semester.

 Graduate School Policies